Active Directory integration known issues

 - When you add a new attribute to an AD domain, restart every Okta AD agent connected to the domain.
 If an Okta AD agent isn't restarted, an Active Directory restriction causes the AD agents to base-64 encode the new attribute's values.

 - When renaming an AD domain, uninstall the Okta AD agent before you start the renaming process.
 When you complete the renaming process, reinstall the Okta AD agent with the new domain name.
 A renamed domain appears as a new AD app instance in Okta.

 - Sometimes, group membership information for AD-sourced users that is imported into Okta during Just-In-Time (JIT) provisioning isn't removed by full or incremental imports.
 Subsequent JIT or profile updates are required to update group membership information.

 - When the provisioning settings indicate Do nothing when users are deactivated, users remain active in Okta.
 When a single source provides user profile attributes, deactivated users are disconnected from the source and Okta becomes the source for user profile attributes.

-When there is a large number of JIT-enabled directory integrations, JIT performance can degrade and cause the JIT request to fail with a timeout while searching for a user in all these directories.
+When there's a large number of JIT-enabled directory integrations, JIT performance can degrade and cause the JIT request to fail with a timeout while searching for a user in all these directories.

-There are a number of factors that can contribute to JIT's performance degradation such as the performance of the on-prem agents and on-prem directory servers and the Okta service.
+There are several factors that can contribute to JIT's performance degradation such as the performance of the on-prem agents and on-prem directory servers and the Okta service.
 If you experience any persistent issues, see Get support.